volkmarbuehringer/promise-command/README.md

 ## Controlling parallel execution of promises

-It allows control of parallelism like async.parallelLimit combined with better debug-capabilities and flexibility.
+It allows control of parallelism like async.parallelLimit combined with better debug-capabilities and more flexibility.

 ## Usage of ES6 features